tnware/django-entra-auth/docs/azure_ad_config_guide.rst

 Step 2 - Configuring settings.py
 --------------------------------
-We need to update the ``settings.py`` to accommodate our registered Azure AD application.
+We need to update the ``settings.py`` to accommodate our registered Entra ID application.

 Replace your ENTRA_AUTH with this.